silksil/personalLearnings/productivity.md

 # Work effectively
 ### 1. Focus on what is important
-Essentialism is not about how to get more things done; it’s about how to get the right things done.
-It doesn’t mean just doing less for the sake of less either.
-It is about making the wisest possible investment of your time and energy in order to operate at our highest point of contribution by doing only what is essential
+Being productive is not only about getting more things done; it’s also about getting the right things done.
 The more you are trying to do, the more easy you get distracted or are overwhelmed, the less you accomplish.
-Thus, focus on the goals that benefit you most, and focus on the the most important tasks that support a goal.
+Thus, focus on the goals that are the wisest possible investment of your time and energy.

-### 2. Use methodologies to make the right decisions
-careful review of the relevant variables for solving the problem

-For example, the main points you want to make in the chapter.
-Define the specific next-step question you need to answer using these variables.
-Example “How am I going to effectively open this chapter?,” you now have a specific target for your attention.
-The final step is to consolidate your gains by reviewing clearly the answer you identified.
+### 2. Follow a methodology
+In order to increase the changes of having the desired outcome, it can be benefical to have defined the process or phases you should go through.
+How this methodology looks in practice depends highly on the context you are working in.
+For example, if you have litte information and have to make a decisions about a situation that is higly complex, it can be beneficialy to first diverge (e.g.) information, before converging.
+Some suggestions of methodologies you can follow in different contexts:

+- Online Marketing: GROWS process.
+- Programming / project management: SCRUM
+- Brainstorming: Design thinking
+- Product/market fit: Lean Startup Canvus, The Value Proposition Canvas
+- Writing ?

 ### 3. Be accountable and measure
 Act on Lead Measures […] Lag measures describe the think you’re ultimately trying to improve. […] Lead measus, on the other hand, “measures the new behaviour that will drive success on the lag measures.”